If you’re experiencing slow or erratic WiFi performance in your dorm:

 At the University of Arizona we keep you connected.
 Included free in all the dorms you will find:

-- Ethernet ports** in each room
+- One active Ethernet port** per bed in each room

 This section will provide you information on how to connect your electronic devices while living in the residence halls (dorms).
 Below are more details on how to configure your Internet connection, how to set up your TV, phone or video games.
-You might also want to read the Residence Life Acceptable Use Policy.
+You might also want to read the Acceptable Use Policy.